WP Simple Pay Blog

 …not WP Simple Pay Pro!

-Before we dive in and start creating a donation form with WordPress, it’s worth taking a moment to examine the different types of forms you can create.
+Before we dive in and start creating a donation form on WordPress, it’s worth taking a moment to examine the different types of donation forms you can create.

 Creating a Donation Form (Step by Step)